AVAILABLE 24/7 | FREE CONSULTATION

 Resisting arrest in New Jersey can quickly escalate from a minor misunderstanding to a serious legal issue.
-This charge can be applied when an individual attempts to prevent a police officer from making an arrest, which can occur through physical resistance or even fleeing.
-Given that resisting arrest can be classified either as a disorderly persons offense or an indictable offense—the latter similar to what many know as a felony—it’s crucial to grasp the legal nuances of these charges.
+This charge can be applied when you attempt to prevent a police officer from making an arrest, which can occur through physical resistance or even fleeing.
+Given that resisting arrest can be classified either as a disorderly persons offense or an indictable offense, which is similar to what many know as a felony, it’s crucial to grasp the legal nuances of your potential charges.

 Getting experienced legal counsel early can be crucial in achieving a more favorable resolution.
 Contact Lustberg Law Offices, LLC today at (201) 880-5311 for a free consultation.
 Work with a defense team that stands by your side, understands your situation, and fights for your rights.